 Ensuring your safety is our duty!
 If you have any questions, don’t hesitate to ask us!

 Our community has been through a lot over the last few months, and all of us are looking forward to resuming our normal habits and routines.
 We plan to resume limited hygiene and routine appointments starting on June 1st, 2020.

 While many things have changed, one thing has remained the same: our commitment to your safety.
 Infection control has always been a top priority for our practice and you may have seen this during your visits to our office.
 Our infection control processes are made so that when you receive care, it’s both safe and comfortable.
 We want to tell you about the infection control procedures we follow in our practice to keep patients and staff safe.
 Our office follows infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA).
 We follow the activities of these agencies so that we are up-to-date on any new rulings or guidance that may be issued.
 You may see some changes when it is time for your next appointment.
 We made these changes to help protect our patients and staff.
 For example:

 - Our office will communicate with you beforehand to ask some screening questions.
-You’ll be asked those same questions again when you are in the parking lot.

 - You’ll be required to wear a mask that covers both your nose and mouth to come into the office.
 If you don’t have one, we’ll provide one for you.

 - All patients will be asked to do a 60 second pre-rinse with an antiseptic mouthwash (don’t worry it has a minty pleasant taste ).